open-company/open-company-search/README.md

 You will also need to subscribe the SQS queue to the storage SNS topic.
 To do this you will need to go to the AWS console and follow these instruction:

-Go to the [AWS SQS Console](https://console.aws.amazon.com/sqs/) and chose the search queue configured above.
-There will be a tab below called 'Permissions'.
-After selecting that tab click the 'Add Permission' button.
-In the dialog have the effect be Allow, access is Everybody (*), and the single permission is `SendMessage`.
+Go to the [AWS SQS Console](https://console.aws.amazon.com/sqs/) and select the search queue configured above.
+From the 'Queue Actions' dropdown, select 'Subscribe Queue to SNS Topic'.
+Select the SNS topic you've configured your Storage Service instance to publish to, and click the 'Subscribe' button.

-Next to go the [AWS SNS Console](https://console.aws.amazon.com/sns/) and click 'Topics'.
-Choose the storage topic you want to subscribe to.
-Next click 'Add Subscription'.
-In the dialog select 'SQS' and paste in the ARN for the queue you used above.

 ## Usage